SemanticComputing/semparl-data-transformation/README.md

 **Step 0: Produce the HTML data**

 Data is spread on individual plenary session's main page and separate discussion pages, one topic per discussion page.
-Scrape the HTML data from Eduskunta.fi-web pages or use the already gathered and pruned data from ??????
-This data was downloaded in May/June 2020 and pruned of unneeded source code (footers, nav bars., etc.).
+Scrape the HTML data from Eduskunta.fi-web pages or use the already gathered and pruned data from [here](https://version.aalto.fi/gitlab/seco/semparl-speeches-source-backups) (Access restricted) This data was downloaded in May/June 2020 and pruned of unneeded source code (footers, nav bars., etc.).
 The scripts full functionality can be guaranteed only for that version of the data.
 In either case it is recommended to download the data to ensure ease of reuse as the downloading process from eduskunta.fi was very slow.

 To scrape the data: